budlabs/linklord/README.md

-# linklord - a markdown flavored bookmarks manager
+# linklord - a markdown flavored bookmark manager

 linklord was created out of the frustration of finding myself constantly digging up urls when writing markdown